robnolen/aws-scaling-threat-detection-workshop/docs/index.md

 For this Workshop you will have a single instance setup in the us-west-2 region.
 As this was a “lift-and-shift” migration for piloting, you have yet to build redundancy into your application, so you have a single public-facing web server.
 The web server has access to the Internet Gateway through an Elastic Network Interface.
 Customers access your web server through a DNS entry pointing to the Elastic Network Interface.
 You store static content in an S3 bucket and use the VPC S3 Endpoint Gateway for access from the web server.

+For this Workshop you will have a simple setup with a single instance setup in the us-west-2 region.
+As this was a “lift-and-shift” migration for piloting, you have yet to build redundancy into your application, so you have a single public-facing web server that is accessed through an internet gateway and retrieves static content from an S3 bucket.

 ![Architecture](./images/diagram-basic-arch.png "Workload Architecture")

 ## Presentation deck